-Participation in two seasons of JV or Varsity athletics in high school with documentation from the high school (0 credits) Theatre Arts 120, 220, and 320 can each satisfy one CORE 135 activity.
+Participation in two seasons of JV or Varsity athletics in high school with documentation from the high school (0 credits)

+Theatre Arts 120, 220, and 320 can each satisfy one CORE 135 activity.

-Introduction to the Arts: CORE 160 (3 credits)
+Introduction to the Arts: CORE 161-169 (3 credits)

-Students majoring in one of the arts (art, music, theatre, digital media) may meet this requirement by completing either CORE 160 or three credits in the arts outside their major.
+Students majoring in one of the arts (art, music, theatre, digital media) may meet this requirement by completing either three credits from CORE 161-169 or three credits in the arts outside their major.